civol/HDLRuby/README.md

 end
 ```

-It is also possible to declare inheritance in a more object oriented fashion by listing the parents of a system just after declaring its name as follows:
+It is also possible to declare inheritance in a more object-oriented fashion by listing the parents of a system just after declaring its name as follows:

 ```ruby
 system :<new system name>, <list of parent systems> do